Aubert Pallascio

+Aubert Pallascio-Morin (August 19, 1937 – July 5, 2020), sometimes credited as Louis Aubert, was a Canadian actor and voice actor.
+He was nominated in for a Genie Award for Best Supporting Actor for his performance in Black List (1996).

+Early life and education

+Pallascio was born in Montreal in 1937, the son of journalist Ernest Pallascio-Morin OC.
+He trained at the Conservatoire national supérieur d'art dramatique in France, and interned at the Comédie-Française and Théâtre National Populaire.

+Upon returning to Quebec, he initially used the stage name 'Louis Aubert', but later reverted to using his real name in 1974.

+Career

-Aubert Pallascio (August 19, 1937 – July 5, 2020) was a Canadian actor.
-Pallascio trained at the CNSAD and for a period of time worked under the pseudonym Luis Aubert.
-He has performed on the stages of the Théâtre du Nouveau Monde, Théâtre du Rideau Vert, Théâtre Denise-Pelletier, Trident and Théâtre Jean-Duceppe among others.
+Pallascio has performed on the stages of the Théâtre du Nouveau Monde, Théâtre du Rideau Vert, Théâtre Denise-Pelletier, Trident and Théâtre Jean-Duceppe among others.
 His notable television credits include roles in Terre humaine, Le parc des Braves, L'Héritage and Omertà.
 Pallascio portrayed the Canadian Prime Minister in the 1980 film The Kidnapping of the President.
 He was nominated in 1996 for a Genie Award for Best Performance by an Actor in a Supporting Role for his role in Black List (Liste noire).

+As a dubber, Pallascio was notably the regular Canadian French-language voice of Morgan Freeman, from 2002 to 2014.

 Death

 He died on July 5, 2020, at the age of 82 in Montreal from cancer.